chennan625/Coursera-Python-Data-Structures/README.md

 # Coursera-Python-Data-Structures
-Repo for Coursera.com online course: Python Data Structures
+Assignments of Coursera.com online course: Python Data Structures

+This is a 7-week course.
+June 13th - August 8th, 2016.

+© Nan Chen 2016 All Rights reserved.